 Insights are the pot of gold that many businesses dream of but rarely find.
 Why is that?
 Are you one of them?
 If so then I have some practical ideas on how you can get much, much better at insight development.

 #1.
-Insights don’t come from a single market research study
+Insights rarely come from a single market research study

 Management often thinks that insight is “just another word for market research”.
-I remember one of my previous CEOs saying exactly that to me just before he addressed the whole market research and insight’s team at our annual conference.
-I am sure you can imagine what a panic I was in as he walked up to the mike!
+I remember one of my previous CEOs saying exactly that to me just before he addressed the whole market research and insight global team at our annual conference.
+I’m sure you can imagine what a panic I was in as he walked up to the mike!

-Insights are a challenge to develop and are rarely, if ever, developed from a single piece of market research.
+Insights are demanding to develop and are rarely, if ever, developed from a single piece of market research.
 Each market research project is designed to gather information in order to answer one or more questions.
 Whilst it may enable a business to make a more informed decision based upon the objectives, insight development is quite a different process.

 Insight development involves integrating, analysing and synthesising all the data and information you have about a category or segment user.
 Then summarising it into knowledge and turning that knowledge into understanding.
 Only then are you ready to develop an insight.